The protagonist of Crystal and successor to the bickering mob. Many tropes that apply to Red (see here) apply to him as well.

 An aspiring juggler who AJ misguidedly gives his phone number.
 His balls dropped after AJ defeated him.

-Abhorrent Admirer: He's quite the fan of AJ and his adventures.
+- Abhorrent Admirer: He's quite the fan of AJ and his adventures.
 While his character class isn't necessarily bad-looking,◊ the Mob tends to be annoyed by his frequent calls.
 He also has a bizarre habit of apparently following AJ everywhere he goes, just a few steps behind him.

-Almighty Janitor: AJ was actually defeated by Irwin during their first encounter.
+- Almighty Janitor: AJ was actually defeated by Irwin during their first encounter.

-The Violet City Gym Leader, specializing in Flying-type Pokemon.
+The Violet City Gym Leader, specializing in Flying-type Pokémon.

-Ancient Tradition: It is widely believed that he and possibly the other denizens of Violet City, including the Sages of Sprout Tower, are a part of a secret order that follows the legends of the Helix and the Dome.
+- Ancient Tradition: It is widely believed that he and possibly the other denizens of Violet City, including the Sages of Sprout Tower, are a part of a secret order that follows the legends of the Helix and the Dome.

 The Goldenrod City Gym Leader.
-Since the beginning of Twitch Plays Pokemon Crystal, a portion of the mob gained an odd obsession with 'milking' her, similar to their obsession with Misty in the first game.
+Since the beginning of Twitch Plays Pokémon Crystal, a portion of the mob gained an odd obsession with 'milking' her, similar to their obsession with Misty in the first game.

-The Dreaded: Averted.
+- The Dreaded: Averted.
 Despite being That One Boss for normal players, after beating AJ once, on the second try she went down quite quickly without much effort on the mobs part.

 The Ecruteak City Gym Leader.
 Both he and his gym represent some of the mob's biggest weaknesses.

-The Dreaded: Since the beginning of TTP Crystal, people have brought up how the precise steps needed to navigate the gym would be nigh impossible without Democracy, not to mention the mobs traditional weakness to ghost types.
+- The Dreaded: Since the beginning of TTP Crystal, people have brought up how the precise steps needed to navigate the gym would be nigh impossible without Democracy, not to mention the mobs traditional weakness to ghost types.

-Dream Stealer: His Gengar's signature move.
+- Dream Stealer: His Gengar's signature move.
 And indeed it stole both Lazorgator and TPP's hopes and dreams.
 Several times.

-Tactical Suicide Boss: Switching Pokémon constantly caused several of Morty's monsters to KO themselves from Curse abuse.
+- Tactical Suicide Boss: Switching Pokémon constantly caused several of Morty's monsters to KO themselves from Curse abuse.